Attitudes affect the way the nurse approaches the child and his/her family. Culture is composed of

 norms.
 The nurse will need to consider those factors in meeting the needs of the child and family.

-Ethnic influences affect many areas of family life such as structure, moral codes, how families express emotion and interactions with others.
+influences affect many areas of family life such as structure, moral codes, how families express emotion and interactions with others.
 Religious factors also affect the perceptions and attitudes of

 the family and of the patient.
 Religious differences influence the way families and individuals view